wdecoster/DEA.R/README.md

 Command line Rscript to perform differential expression analysis using DESeq2, edgeR and limma-voom quick and reproducible.
 Main use is for human samples, but this could easily get adapted if desired.

 ## Features
-- Performs counting using featureCounts
+- Performs counting using featureCounts (bam input)
+- Can handle salmon quantification
 - Allows specification of covariates
 - Rigorous checking of input data
 - Creates various plots